Skip to content

 }

-Use the next_cursor value as the after parameter in the next request to fetch the next page.
-The total_count field is only present when include_count=true.
+Pass next_cursor back as after for the next page. total_count is present only when include_count=true.

 • Activity type: api_request